StevinWilson/pombEye-Image-Classifier/README.md

 pombEye can be accessed using the python source code (.py extension) through Mac/ Linux Terminal.

+Since the .h5 weights file is more than 300 Mb , Github does not automatically include the file when the repo is downloaded as a zip file.
+Instead, download the file and place it in the same folder as the .py file.

 The following packages are needed in order to run pombEye: